toptensoftware/bashful/readme.md

 ## Background

 Recently I decide to switch to using bash on windows.
-After years of mixing, Windows with cmd.exe and Linux with bash, I decided to settle on one and stick with it... and of course bash was the obvious choice.
+After years of mixing Windows/cmd.exe and Linux/bash, I decided to settle on one and stick with it... and bash was the obvious choice.

-This repo is mainly so I can reproduce this setup on new machines, but feel free to copy or suggest other improvements.
+This repo is to remind me how to set it up next time.

 ## Windows Terminal